ShashwatUpadhayay/ShashwatUpadhayay/README.md

 ## Hi there 👋
 Hi, I’m Shashwat
-I like building things that solve real problems.
+I like building things that solve real problems and makes work easier.

 Most of my work revolves around connecting people and turning complex processes into intuitive experiences.